show_page.php1 : rm07.jpg

 HISTOPATHOLOGIC DESCRIPTION: Uterus: Multifocally expanding the endometrium and projecting into the uterine lumen are markedly dilated (up to 6 mm diameter) veins (venous aneurysms) lined by attenuated or mildly hypertrophied endothelial cells that are occluded by concentric lamellations of erythrocytes and fibrin with scattered enmeshed viable and necrotic heterophils and lymphocytes, and few reactive fibroblasts which is multifocally adherent to the discontinuous endothelium (organizing thrombus).
 The adjacent endometrium contains few macrophages with intracytoplasmic, golden brown, globular pigment (hemosiderin).
 The remainder of the endometrium is mildly hyperplastic, expanded by many papillary projections of hyperplastic endometrium with few mildly ectatic glands that are lined by cuboidal to low columnar, often ciliated epithelium (endometrial hyperplasia).
 Diffusely the lamina propria is expanded by increased clear space (edema), ectatic lymphatics, and few heterophils.

-2. Uterus: Endometrial hyperplasia, diffuse, mild.
+2. Uterus: Endometrial hyperplasia, chronic, diffuse, mild.

 CONDITION: Endometrial venous aneurysm